Kitware/SMTK/doc/userguide/attribute/concepts.rst

 In many workflows, especially ones that support complex aspects such as multi-physics, typically only a subset of the information specified is relevant with respects to the current task.
 For example, a hydrological workflow can have information related to constituent and heat transport; however, this information is not relevant if the task is to model only fluid flow.

+Note that this concept of relevance can also apply to the values a discrete item (an item will a discrete list of enumerated values) can be set to.

 Once major aspect related to relevance is validity.
 If information is not relevant then it should not affect validity.
 In the above example, missing information concerning a constituent property should not indicate that the workflow is invalid (in this case invalid means incomplete); however, if the task was to change and require constituent transport, then it would be considered invalid.

 In SMTK's attribute resource, attributes and their items provide methods to indicate their relevance.
 By default, relevance depends on a set of categories (typically this is the attribute resource's set of active categories) .
 If the set of categories satisfies the category constraints associated with attribute or item, then it is considered relevant.

 For UI purposes, relevance can also take a requested read access level into consideration.
 For example, if a workflow is displaying basic information (indicated by read access level 0) and an attribute contains only items with a greater read level, then none of the attribute items would be displayed and in this scenario the attribute itself would be considered not relevant (w/r to the UI) and should not be displayed.

 Custom Relevance for Items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~